atharv061166/Online-python-Compiler/README.md

 Overview
-The Python Code Runner is a simple yet powerful web-based tool designed to execute Python scripts directly from your browser.
+The online Python Compiler is a simple yet powerful web-based tool designed to execute Python scripts directly from your browser.
 This project is built using Flask for the backend and a dynamic HTML interface for the frontend, offering an intuitive and responsive user experience.
 It's an excellent solution for running and testing Python code quickly without needing to set up a local development environment.